Active Cypher Whitepaper

 - A Microsoft Azure or Office 365 subscription

 Active Cypher’s only requirement of IT is that they continue to perform their regular duties of managing Users, Groups, File Shares, and Permissions within Active Directory as they have always done.
-ACFS works silently in the background, shadowing and applying those administrative changes instantly limiting the decryption of files to only users that Active Directory has been configured to allow.
+ACFF works silently in the background, shadowing and applying those administrative changes instantly limiting the decryption of files to only users that Active Directory has been configured to allow.

 To the Cloud and the Zero Trust Security Model